ogbeiedward/Automated-Disease-Diagnosis-Using-X-Ray-Image-Analysis/README.md

 # Automated-Disease-Diagnosis-Using-X-Ray-Image-Analysis-v1
-X-ray image analysis for automated disease diagnosis leverages advanced techniques in machine learning, computer vision, and deep learning to assist healthcare professionals in identifying and diagnosing medical conditions from X-ray scans.
-# X-Ray Image Analysis for Automated Disease Diagnosis

 ## Overview
 This project focuses on leveraging machine learning algorithms, specifically Support Vector Machines (SVM) and K Nearest Neighbors (KNN), to analyze chest X-ray images and detect pneumonia.
 Pneumonia is a significant global health concern, and timely, accurate diagnosis is crucial for proper treatment.
 By applying machine learning techniques, we aim to develop a system that can assist healthcare professionals in diagnosing pneumonia from chest X-rays automatically.

 ### Key Features: